souffle-lang/souffle-lang.github.io/pages/docs/facts.md

 the relation `A` has two facts: `A(1,2).` and `A(2,3)`.
 Note that facts can also be loaded with the [input directive](directives).

+## Syntax
+In the following, we define facts in Souffle more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
+The syntax diagrams were produced using [Bottlecaps](https://www.bottlecaps.de/rr/ui).

 {% include links.html %}